Tertiary education in Australia: History

-Prior to World War II
+Early 20th century

 The first university established in Australia was the University of Sydney in 1850, followed in 1853 by the University of Melbourne.
-Prior to federation in 1901 two more universities were established: the University of Adelaide (1874) and the University of Tasmania (1890).
+Prior to federation in 1901, two more universities were established: the University of Adelaide (1874) and the University of Tasmania (1890).
 At the time of federation, Australia's population was 3,788,100 and there were fewer than 2,652 university students.
 Two other universities were established soon after federation: the University of Queensland (1909) and the University of Western Australia (1911).
 All of these universities were controlled by State governments and were largely modelled on the traditional British university system and adopted both architectural and educational features in line with the (then) strongly influential 'mother' country.
 In his paper Higher Education in Australia: Structure, Policy and Debate Jim Breen observed that in 1914 only 3,300 students (or 0.1% of the Australian population) were enrolled in universities.
 In 1920 the Australian Vice-Chancellors' Committee (AVCC) was formed to represent the interests of these six universities.

 The 'non-university' institutions originally issued only trade/technical certificates, diplomas and professional bachelor's degrees.
 Although universities were differentiated from technical colleges and institutes of technology through their participation in research, Australian universities were initially not established with research as a significant component of their overall activities.
 For this reason, the Australian Government established the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 1926 as a backbone for Australian scientific research, which still exists today.

+During World War II (1939-45)

 Two university colleges and no new universities were established before World War II.
 On the eve of the war, Australia's population reached seven million.
-The university participation level was relatively low.
+University participation was relatively low.
 Australia had six universities and two university colleges with combined student numbers of 14,236.
 10,354 were degree students (including only 81 higher degree students) and almost 4,000 sub-degree or non-award students.

-World War II to 1972

 In 1942, the Universities Commission was created to regulate university enrolments and the implementation of the Commonwealth Reconstruction Training Scheme (CRTS).